MicrosoftDocs/entra-docs/docs/identity/saas-apps/zendesk-provisioning-tutorial.md

 ## Step 3: Add Zendesk from the Microsoft Entra application gallery

 Add Zendesk from the Microsoft Entra application gallery to start managing provisioning to Zendesk.
 If you have previously setup Zendesk for SSO, you can use the same application.
-However it 's recommended that you create a separate app when testing out the integration initially.
+However, it's recommended that you create a separate app when testing out the integration initially.
 Learn more about adding an application from the gallery [here](~/identity/enterprise-apps/add-application-portal.md).

 ## Step 4: Define who will be in scope for provisioning